RyanNielson/envious/README.md

 ## Usage

 Setting up configuration with Envious is easy.
-To begin, simple add some variables to your `config/environment_vars.yml` that you would like available in the `ENV` hash.
+To begin, simply add some variables to your `config/environment_vars.yml` that you would like available in the `ENV` hash.
 Keep in mind that Envious uses `Rails.env` to allow configuration based on your current environment.
 ```yaml
 development:
   USERNAME: "cat"